francescoperera/Entree/docs/Data_Format.md

 DATA_FORMAT is an object that users will use to define the structure and the content of the object that Entree will use to label and aggregate data.
 Users can define this object in **user-input.conf**.
 The DATA_FORMAT object should handle and store the data and its contextual information.
-Most key-value pairs in the object should be first level entries( not nested).
+Most key-value pairs in the objectshould be first level entries( not nested).

 ### Breakdown
 If a "breakdown" of the data into its composite fields should be needed, it can be added to the DATA_FORMAT object and